 - Only Sane Woman: Marge is the only one to stand by Bart's side (excluding Lisa and Maggie, who didn't get involved at all).

 - Bart attempting 78 times to catch the ball during the restaging of the game.
 In fact, by the time Bart finally caught it, most of the spectators had left.

-- Played for Drama with the town's treatment fo Bart.
-Springfield being a land of extreme (and that is lynch-causing violent) sore losers had appeared on quick gags before, but basing an entire episode on that showcased the whole town as villainous.
+- Played for Drama with the town's treatment to Bart.
+Springfield being a land of extreme (and that is lynch-causing violent) sore losers had appeared on quick gags before, but this is an entire episode that showcased almost the whole town as villainous.